Integralist/integralist.co.uk/content/posts/datadog-metric-searcher.md

 ### Tag Filtering

 The `DISTRIBUTION` metric type allows tags to be filtered, thus reducing the potential number of custom metrics Datadog will charge us for.
-This is not possible with any other metric type.
+This is not possible with any other metric type ([update: that's not true anymore!](#update-2020-05-07))

 ## Choosing `HISTOGRAM` or `DISTRIBUTION` ?